Valentine’s Day: What’s a Church to Do?

 You know the holidays can dictate a train of thought for our kids.
-Media, family and school all contribute to a child’s perspective on any given holiday.
-For church and ministry that doesn’t have to be bad, but we have to be cautious that the secular interpretation of the holiday doesn’t corrupt a biblical interpretation.
+Media, family and school all contribute to a child’s perspective on any given holiday (or issue for that matter).
+For church and ministry, that doesn’t have to be a bad thing, but we have to be cautious that the secular interpretation of a particular holiday doesn’t corrupt a better, more biblical interpretation.
+This may never be more the case than with Valentine’s Day.
+The world’s view of “love” isn’t always a healthy one.
+We need to make sure we handle it appropriately.

 This can be one of those times when parents and we in ministry are able to pull a secular holiday back in, and make it a time to teach children some very important truths about love, BIBLICAL LOVE!